 Enhancement of Emergency Response Skills

-In order to promptly disseminate these principles within the Company, we created and distributed to each workplace a poster that showed them in an easy to understand, illustrated format.
+In order to promptly disseminate these principles within the Group, we created and distributed to each workplace a poster that displayed details in an easy to understand, illustrated format.

 Overseas Business Site Safety Audits

-At our overseas production sites, which operate within different legal, regulatory, and cultural environments, SEKISUI CHEMICAL Group has established and deploys safety global standards to raise the level of safety activities.
+At our overseas production sites, which operate within different legal, regulatory, and cultural environments, SEKISUI CHEMICAL Group has established and deployed safety global standards to raise the level of safety activities.

-SEKISUI CHEMICAL Group Safety & Environment Conference is usually held to coincide with National Safety Week in July of each year.
+The SEKISUI CHEMICAL Group Safety Conference is held each year.